ninjha01/hireme/README.md

 AFK, I like to cook and play tennis!
 If you want to taste-test my from-scratch naan or improve my one handed backhand [send me an email](mailto:me@nishantjha.org).

 I also love to read!
-I read 44 books in 2019, and would love book reccomendations.
+I read 44 books in 2019, and would love book recommendations.